a3sha2/asltest/README.rst

 *ASLPrep*: A Robust Preprocessing Pipeline for ASL Data
 =========================================================

-This pipeline is developed by the `Sattarwaite lab at University of Pennysilvania
+This pipeline is developed by the `Sattarwaite lab at the University of Pennysilvania
 <https://www.satterthwaitelab.com/>`_ for use at the `The Lifespan Informatics and Neuroimaging Center
 at the University of Pennylvannia <https://www.satterthwaitelab.com/>`_, as well as for open-source software distribution.